Learn what features to look for when choosing a mobile point-of-sale app for your SMB.

 There are many reasons why a business would choose to use a mobile POS system as their point-of-sale option.

 "They are ideal for retailers with limited space, busy retailers wanting to avoid long queues and retailers who operate with portable premises, such as food trucks," said David Ewart, partner and director at Pavilion Broadway.

 There are several benefits and few risks to using a POS mobile app, and the pros often outweigh the cons.
 We spoke with Ewart and Mitroff to find the most beneficial aspects of mobile POS systems.
 These benefits are specific to mobile POS systems as opposed to legacy POS systems.

-- Easy mobile wallet payment acceptance: Since mobile payments are becoming more common, Ewart and Mitroff both listed this feature as a benefit of using a mobile cash register.
-Most mobile card readers have NFC capabilities, so you get support for Apple and Google Pay out of the box with no expensive upgrades.
+Easy mobile wallet payment acceptance: Since mobile payments are becoming more common, Ewart and Mitroff both listed this feature as a benefit of using a mobile cash register.
+Most mobile card readers have near-field communication (NFC) capabilities, so you get support for Apple and Google Pay out of the box with no expensive upgrades.

 - Higher sense of security: Mobile POS systems enhance the sense of security for consumers.
 When consumers have complete control (and sight) of their credit cards – for example, paying for a meal at their table instead of handing over their card to a server who takes it to the register in another room – they feel more secure in their payment transactions.

 Although there are many benefits to using mobile POS devices, merchants should also be aware of the risks they take by using these systems.
 Mitroff gave an example of the potential for unauthorized access to a POS application.
 To mitigate this risk, you should only allow authorized employees to access the mobile devices you use for your POS system.
 The devices and the POS app should be secured with passcodes.
 The app should allow you to assign a unique user ID and passcode to each of your employees.